 Final Performance Report

-Western Windows and patio doors with low-e coating, argon gas fill, with an average U-Factor 0.38 and SHGC of 0.24, limits solar heat gain and optimizes air tightness
+- PGT Windows with low-e coating, argon gas fill limits solar heat gain and optimizes air tightness.

-Large overhangs to aid in protecting the home from the harsh Florida sun.
+- Large overhangs to aid in protecting the home from the harsh Florida sun.

-- Rinnai ENERGY STAR®-rated tankless water heaters with insulated hot water lines utilized throughout the project to reduce heat loss
+- Rinnai ENERGY STAR®-rated tankless water heaters with insulated hot water lines utilized throughout the project to reduce heat loss and increase efficiency.

 Energy Efficiency and Innovation

-In addition to energy savings, this home is designed to achieve a 72.05% reduction in water use.
-This remarkable water use reduction is made possible using low-flow water fixtures, natural indigenous landscaping, and a high- efficient drip irrigation system.
+In addition to energy savings, this home is designed to achieve an estimated 50% reduction from baseline in water use.
+This remarkable water use reduction is made possible using low-flow water fixtures, natural indigenous landscaping, and a high- efficient irrigation system.
 Water saving features include:

-High-efficient driplines, natural indigenous landscaping and irrigation controllers contributed to the outdoor water use reduction
+- High-efficient micro spray, driplines and irrigation controller contributed to the outdoor water use reduction

 Indoor Environmental Quality Features